suyu-emu/suyu-v0.0.4/tools/cpm/README.md

 - `check-updates.sh`: Check a package for available updates
     * This only applies to packages that utilize tags.
     * If the tag is a format string, the `git_version` is acted upon instead.
-    * Setting `FORCE=true` will forcefully update every package and its hash, even if they are on the latest version (`UPDATE` must also be true)
+    * Specifying `-f` or `--force` will forcefully update the package and its hash, even if it's on on the latest version.
+    * Alternatively, only specify `-u` or `--update` to update packages that have new versions available.
     * This script generally runs fast.
-    * Packages that should skip updates (e.g. older versions or packages with poorly-made tag structures... looking at you mbedtls) may specify `"skip_updates": true` in their cpmfile definition.
+    * Packages that should skip updates (e.g. older versions, OR packages with poorly-made tag structures... looking at you mbedtls) may specify `"skip_updates": true` in their cpmfile definition.
 This is unnecessary for untagged (e.g. sha or bare URL) packages.
 - `check-hashes.sh`: Check a package's hash
+    * Specifying `-f` or `--force` will update the package's hash even if it's not mismatched.
+    * Alternatively, specify `-u` or `--update` to only fix mismatched hashes.
     * This only applies to packages with hardcoded hashes, NOT ones that use hash URLs.
-    * This script will take a looooooooooooooong time.
+    * This script will take a long time.
 This is operationally equivalent to a prefetch, and thus checking all hashes will take a while--but it's worth it!
 Just make sure you're not using dial-up.

 You are recommended to run sanity hash checking for every pull request and commit, and weekly update checks.